banderson623/advent-of-code-2023/README.md

 So the work from part 1 to part 2 was much easier than yesterday's.
 Interesting.
 Anyway same strategy, but instead of an `if` check, just multiply the max discovered.

 I was expecting a tricky _something_ but that didn't happen.

+## Day 3

+Part 1:
+So I was trying to have some fun without walking a 2d grid with 2 for loops.
+It was _medium_ successful.
+I got stuck when one line ended with a number and the next line started with a number.
+(Since I was using regex to identify numbers).
+Once I got that solved, it was smooth sailing.

+Part 2:
+So the strategy is to find all the gears first.
+Then I can locate the part numbers like before.
+And if the surrounding symbol is a gear, record that location.
+Then later walk through all the gears and map together the surrounding parts.

+Honestly not thrilled with my code here.